l0rdFalco/git-prac-1/prac_1.md

 #### github flow
 this is a lightweight branching workflow that supports teams that deploy often with dmall and large changes

-## how github works

-### github branches
-These allow you to work on other features

-They can be included with the main line of your project

-The main or master branch is where all changes in other branches eventually get merged back to

-When you create a repo on github, a main/master branch is automatically created.
-The UI allows you to easily create other branches

-new branches created on github are identical to the main branch just as is the case with local git repos